MaximFilimonovGH/ansible.nf-pipeline-watcher/README.md

 # ansible.nf-pipeline-watcher

+This playbook setups the Nextflow Watcher script.

+Full description of the Watcher script can be found [here](https://github.com/MaximFilimonovGH/nf-pipeline-watcher).

-This playbook setups the Nextflow Watcher script (`link`) and installs the following dependencies for running the pipeline:
+The playbook also installs the following dependencies for running the Nextflow pipelines:

 Nextflow 20.11.0-edge
 Docker 5:20.10.14~3-0~ubuntu-focal